brinhosa/apidetector/README.md

 ### Prerequisites

-Before running APIDetector, ensure you have Python 3.x installed on your system and the requests package.
+Before running APIDetector, ensure you have Python 3.x and pip installed on your system.
 You can download Python [here](https://www.python.org/downloads/).

 ### Installation